mongodb/docs-cluster-to-cluster-sync/source/includes/fact-write-blocking-when.rst

 You can safely write to the source cluster while ``mongosync`` is syncing.
-You should not write to the destination cluster until the last stages of the :ref:`COMMITTING <c2c-state-committing>` state.
+Do not write to the destination cluster until the last stages of the :ref:`COMMITTING <c2c-state-committing>` state.